hchauvet/beampy/README.md

 * A clear documentation

 ## Curent version:

+### 0.4.2
+* Glyph paths from Latex are now unique (this reduce the number of svg lines in documents)
+* Add *svg* command ton include raw svg in slide
+* Improve the theme flexibility, a background with interactive elements can now be created!

 ### 0.4.1
 * All slide are now loaded into ram, improve speed
 * Modules are now classes which inherit from a base class "beampy_module" in modules/core.py